 Image with Text (Left)

 You can edit these blocks by uploading your brand assets, description, and information.
 If there are any content blocks you don’t find useful, you can delete them.
 If you want to further customize your homepage, you can add these blocks:

-Here is a demo on how to build your Teachable courses homepage:
+Here is a demo on how to build your Teachable homepage:

 Once you’ve made these edits, go back to Site > Pages to access your courses homepage and preview the changes you’ve made.

-Now your courses home page is all set up.
+Now your homepage is all set up.
 There is no one way to do this, so do what feels right for your business and online courses.
 If you have any additional questions on how to set up your domains or page, here are additional resources to help you.